Macerich: High Margins And Massive Option Value

 Bears might note that while Macerich stock has lost more than two thirds of its value this year, the company's enterprise value has declined less than 25%.
 That's because of the REIT's massive debt load, which totaled $8.1 billion (including Macerich's share of joint venture debt) at the end of 2019.
 Considering how far the stock market has fallen, this might make it seem like the sharp decline in Macerich stock is fully justified.

-However, Macerich's use of non-recourse secured debt for the vast majority of its borrowings makes enterprise value a tricky concept.
+However, Macerich's use of non-recourse secured debt (see p.
+92) for the vast majority of its borrowings makes enterprise value a tricky concept.
 The REIT has the legal right to walk away from any of that non-recourse debt by turning over the keys to the associated property.
 Meanwhile, Macerich has less than $1 billion of unsecured debt, net of cash on hand.
 That puts its unsecured enterprise value (so to speak) right around $2 billion.

 This extremely modest unsecured enterprise value means there is massive option value embedded in Macerich stock.
 Of course, if you believe that the COVID-19 pandemic will permanently devastate business at all shopping malls, then it still would make sense to avoid the stock.